Visitor Center/Park Store

 There are two dump stations at the park.
 One is located at the Cholla campground, and the other is located in the main campground.

-Showers are located in camp areas A, C, and in the main campground.
+Clean showers are located in camp areas A, C, and in the main campground.

-Restrooms are located in each campground, at the Visitor Center, and at each boat ramp.
+Regularly serviced restrooms are located in each campground, at the Visitor Center, and at each boat ramp.
 All restrooms are handicap accessible.

 Group: Day Use Areas